colbyj/bride-of-frankensystem/docs/examples/quickstart.rst

 ======================================

 To get started using Bride of Frankensystem (BOFS), the first thing you need to do is ensure that it is installed on your computer.
-Please follow the instructions on :doc:`installation` and then come back to this page to continue the quickstart guide.
+Please follow the instructions on :doc:`/getting_started/installation` and then come back to this page to continue the quickstart guide.

 In this guide, we will go over a simple example project to demonstrate how to get started with a BOFS project and to